cdkini/Okra/README.md

 ## Usage
 Upon building the executable and setting up your path, there are two ways in which you can utilize the `okra` command:

----
+Run the interpreter on a script:
-##### `okra run [script]`
+`okra run [script]`
-This command will run the interpreter on your program.
-All output, including error messages, will be displayed to your terminal.

----
-##### `okra fmt [script/dir]`
-This command will run the formatter on your program or all files in a particular directory.
+Run the formatter on a script or directory:
+`okra fmt [script/dir]`

 Okra strongly encourages usage of the native formatting rules to ensure consistency between file and codebases.
-If you would like to modify the standard rules, please update `rules.json` in `okra/formatter` before creating the executable.
+However, if you would like to modify the standard rules, please update `rules.json` in `okra/formatter` before creating the executable.
 Directions on how to adjust format parameters are included therein.

----
 <i>Please note that both commands will only work on files with a `.okr` extension.
 The formatter will ignore invalid files if used on a directory.</i>

 ## Updates